jidongbsu/cs452-file-system/README.md

 ## Implementation - *unlink*()

-The *unlink*() function gets called when the user tries to delete a file (e.g., rm -f a.txt).
+The *unlink*() function gets called when the user tries to delete a file (e.g., rm -f a.txt), or to delete a directory, e.g., rm -rf ddd: this command would call unlink() to delete files and call rmdir() to delete empty directories, rmdir() would then call unlink() to do the actual deletion.
 The function has the following prototype:
 ```c
 static int audi_unlink(struct inode *dir, struct dentry *dentry);
 ```